tdudleyschool/ML-For-Cyber-Attack-Detection/README.md

 - `predict_Random_Forest.py` creates a training model using a random forest
 ## Results
 The algorithms were analyzed based on precision, recall, and f1 score.
 Precision measures the proportion of correctly predicted positive instances out of all the cases predicted as positive.
 It measures the amount of correctly classified botnets in comparison to misclassified ones.
-Recall measures the proportion of correctly predicted positive instances out of all actual positive instances.
+Recall measures the proportion of correctly predicted positive instances out of all positive instances.
 It will show the amount of correctly predicted botnets compared to every botnet in the system.
-Finally, f1 score is a combination of both making it the most reliable metric.
+Finally, the f1 score is a combination of both, making it the most reliable metric.

 - The Gradient Boosting algorithm had a precision of 0.925, a recall of 0.649, and an F-beta score of 0.727.
 - The Support Vector Machine algorithm had a precision of 0.949, a recall of 0.925, and an F-beta score of 0.937
 - The Neural Network algorithm had a precision of 0.87, a recall of 0.49, and an F-beta score of 0.64.
-- The Random Forest algorithm had a precision of 1.0, a recall of 1.0, and an F-beta score of 1.0. **Random Forest was shown to be the best algorithm in both the original paper and our own observations.**
+- The Random Forest algorithm had a precision of 1.0, a recall of 1.0, and an F-beta score of 1.0. **Random Forest was shown to be the best algorithm in both the original paper and our observations.**
+- The statistic analysis F-beta score was 0.70
+- The logistic regression F-beta score was 0.42.
+Similar to the original analysis in the reference paper, this algorithm performed the worst.

-Note: The reference paper shows that each algorithm were less accurate for the smaller datasets, such as the one used here.
+Note: The reference paper shows that each algorithm was less accurate for the smaller datasets, such as the one used here.

 ## References
 1. A. Delplace, S. Hermoso and K. Anandita.
 "Cyber Attack Detection thanks to Machine Learning Algorithms", _Advanced Security Report at the University of Queensland_, May 2019. [arXiv:2001.06309](https://arxiv.org/abs/2001.06309)